 The drug leucovorin can cause severe diarrhea and damage to the intestine if taken with capecitabine.

 Talk with your doctor if you are taking folic acid or multiple vitamins.
 This may affect the way capecitabine works.

 Antacids may slightly raise the amount of capecitabine your body absorbs if they are taken within an hour or two of this drug.
 Tell your doctor if you take antacids.

-Any drugs or supplements that interfere with blood clotting can raise the risk of bleeding during treatment with capecitabine.
+This drug can lower platelet counts, which increases the risk of bleeding.
+If your platelet count is low, drugs or supplements that interfere with blood clotting can raise the risk of bleeding further.
 These include:

 Note that many cold, flu, fever, and headache remedies contain aspirin or ibuprofen.
 Ask your pharmacist if you aren't sure what's in the medicines you take.